seppzer0/zero_kernel/README.md

 ## ROM Artifacts in Releases

+> [!NOTE]
-The contents of each release include ROM builds compatible with corresponding kernel builds.
+> The contents of each release include ROM builds compatible with corresponding kernel builds.
 These ROM files are **unmodified and mirrored from official sources**.

 This can be verified via the checksums, which should be identical to the ones presented on the ROM project's official web page.